cwshu/NCTU_OS_2015_HW3/spec.rst

 Also, you can trace Linux kernel to understand these structures and functions more.
 LXR [#]_ is our good friend to trace linux kernel.
 See Appendix A. for example.

 Section 4.
-[Assignment] Adding an address translation system call and observing copy-on-write and page sharing
+[Assignment] Add an address translation system call and observe the working of copy-on-write and page sharing
 --------------------------------------------------------------------------------------------------------------

-Part A. add an address translation system call and confirm it with child process forking and memory copy-on-write
+Part A. add an address translation system call and confirm it by observing the effect of child process creation and copy-on-write on memory address space mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 NOTE: For all example code, please modify system call number(Macro ``SYSCALL_NUM_LOOKUP_PADDR``) to match the actual system call number you used for the custom system call in the system call table.